CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Cancellation Support

-Another problem is that sometimes waiting until a resume operation observes that the waiter is cancelled is infeasible.
+Another problem is that it is sometimes infeasible to wait until a \textit{resume(..)} operation observes that the waiter is cancelled.
 We often wish to immediately learn about a waiter being cancelled and change the state correspondingly.
 As an example, consider a readers-writer lock and the following execution: (1) a reader comes and takes a lock, (2) a writer arrives and suspends, (3) then, another reader arrives and also suspends, because it should take a lock after the suspended writer.
 After that, (4) the suspended writer becomes cancelled, so the second reader should be resumed and take the lock.
 However, with simple cancellation, the effect of cancellation is postponed until another operation tries to resume the cancelled waiter, so the reader does not wake up.
-We would need a way to make this cancellation take effect immediately.
+Making cancellations take effect immediately is critical in this context.